Mu-Games/Python-solutions/README.md

 The correspoding website can be found at https://clover.science.uu.nl/.

 ## This Github project.
-This Githubb project contains the solutions for all the Mu-Games projects discussed in the corresponding article.
+This Github project contains the solutions for all the Mu-Games projects discussed in the corresponding article.
 For every problem, we have given the solution in a pdf file, along with the corresponding Python solution in a .py file.
 To test the code given, we have included five testcases for every problem.
 One can also use these testcases to test your one solutions.